Move over traditional macaroni and cheese, Beer Mac and Cheese is here!

 - You can store any leftovers in the fridge, but the pretzels will lose the crunch effect!
 When you eat any leftovers just garnish it with more crushed pretzels to bring back that crunch.

-So we’ve talked about what kind of beer you should use, now we need to talk about the cheese to get the best results for the sauce!
+So we’ve talked about what kind of beer you should use, now it’s all about the cheese.

-Ok, so you need to be grating your own from the block of extra sharp Cheddar and not buying the pre-shredded bagged cheese.
+The first important think is you to be grating your own from the block of sharp Cheddar and not buying the pre-shredded bagged cheese.

 Why?

-Are you here looking for an epic mac and cheese recipe?
-You’re in luck, because I have a few more recipes you might want to check out!
-First, I have this roundup of 25 mac and cheese recipes I’ve gathered!
+Are you here looking for an epic mac and cheese recipes?
+I have this roundup of 25 mac and cheese recipes I’ve gathered!

 - Prep Time: 15 minutes